 - Final Thoughts on Gaming Tournaments

-Biggest eSports Tournaments and Leagues in 2021 (Per Previous Events)
+The Biggest eSports Tournaments and Leagues in 2022 (Anticipated Per The Previous Data)

 1. The International

 The International is one of the most anticipated tournaments for Dota 2 lovers.
 The event is held annually by Valve.

 While the company has added other events to its calendar, The International has cemented its status as the most prestigious one in the Major Championship Circuit.

 The first TI took place in Germany with a prize pool of $1.6 million that instantly took the world by storm.
 And it only took off from there.
 The subsequent events offered even larger sums, peaking with The International 2019, which has a prize pool of over $34 million.

 To make it more impressive, many other TI events have secured placements in the list of tournaments with the highest prize pools.

 Apparently, prize money isn’t the only thing that makes it such a spectacular event.
 Millions of people are also thirsty to see their favorite players perform in the field.

 Last year’s TI pretty much confirmed that.
 The 2019 was actually the most streamed Dota 2 event on Twitch with over 1.9 million watching the final round.